peterparkedcar165/classes/README.md

 ###### 2 - Empower: Play a morale-raising tune that boosts nearby players' Attack Damage, Spell Power, and Arrow Damage.
 (Cooldown: 24 seconds)

 ###### 3 - Heal: Focus your attention on playing a song that heals the spirit.
-While the song plays, cannot move, -50% Damage Taken, nearby friendly units are healed by 1 + 5% Spell Power every second.
+While the song plays, cannot move, -50% Damage Taken, nearby friendly units are healed by 1 + 5% Spell Power and regenerating mana by (a fair amount) every second.
 During this time, cannot cast other spells, including auto-attacks.

 ###### 4 - Harmonize: Enter a harmonizing state.
 Nearby players including self have increased Attack Speed, Draw Speed, and Ability Haste.
 Each attack from those plays will trigger a coordinated musical attack dealing 25% Spell Power when near the Harmonist, this damage will be done by the Harmonist, with a cooldown of 0.5 seconds per player.